Drive sales on autopilot with ecommerce-focused features

 Step 3: Set up tracking and analytics

-Reliable SMS providers have tracking and analytics features you can use to verify message status.
+Reliable SMS providers offer tracking and analytics features to verify message status.

 For instance, using Omnisend’s SMS automation provides you with access to reports on subscribers who have successfully received your SMS, as well as delivery failures.